 The first thing to find out is what type of birds you are dealing with & where.
 The reason for this is that most birds are protected.
 Pigeons being the main exception.
 If a bird is protected there are still steps that can be taken to prevent the problem in the future.

 We install anti-perch spiking, netting and wiring systems for pigeons.

 Qualified technicians will carry out night shoots.
 Please phone for a free quote and advice.
 The birds most likely to cause a problem in domestic premises are Starlings or Sparrows.
-These are protected so any proofing and/or removing of nests will have to be carried out once the nest has been finished with.
-With the exception of mice a soundly constructed building will not allow access to birds or larger rodents.
-If birds or rodents are gaining access then building work is the only long term solution and any proofing carried out by us is only a temporary measure.
+These are protected so any proofing and/or removal of nests will have to be carried out once the nest has been finished with.
+With the exception of mice, a soundly constructed building will not allow access to birds or larger rodents.
+If birds or rodents are gaining access then building work is the only long-term solution and any proofing carried out by us is only a temporary measure.
 This does not include the netting or spiking systems installed on larger buildings.
 (Although temporary may be quite a long time, depending on individual circumstances.)

 Birds – General Information